Amatya Sharma

 In ICALP 2022.

-A (3/2 + ε)-approximation algorithm for 2D Strip Packing in Guillotine Separable setting, including a PPTAS.
+We give a (3/2 + ε)-approximation algorithm for 2D Strip Packing in a guillotine-separable setting, including a PPTAS.

-Here are some of the talks I have given at various conferences, workshops, and classes.
+Selected talks I have given at conferences, workshops, and classes.

 Bidimensionality